mamannon/Reservation/README.md

 # Requirements

 To run this program, you need MySQL database engine installed on your computer.
 Then you need to create a database 'meeting_rooms' by using the database definition file 'meeting room task.sql' located in 'Solution Items' folder.
+You also have to write correct database user id and a password in the connectionString, which is in the App.config file.

 # License